jeesunikim/codeandfood-v01/_posts/2016-02-26-barbarian-seating-chart.md

 	<img src="https://storage.googleapis.com/codeandfood/work/tbg/http-02.png" alt="http request correct way" />
 </div>

 <p>The code on the left is the code I wrote as a student.
 I pretty much put everything in the controller.
 My controllers at that time were big giant blocks of code without much modularity.
 I didn't use service at all for no other reason than it worked fine putting them in the controller.
-But as I read more about angular patterns, I learned that any shared requests that will be used throught out the app need to be put in service, in this case, $http requests.</p>
+But as I read more about angular patterns, I learned that any shared requests that will be used through out the app need to be put in service, in this case, $http requests.</p>

 <p>Another problem was the frequent use of $rootScope.</p>